 Form 720.
-The federal excise taxes reported on Form 720, Quarterly Federal Excise Tax Return, consist of several broad categories including:
+The federal excise taxes reported on Form 720, Quarterly Federal Excise Tax Return, consist of several broad categories, including the following taxes.

-- Environmental taxes,

-- Communications taxes,

-- Fuel taxes.

-- Tax on the first retail sale of heavy trucks and trailers.

-- · Luxury tax on passenger cars, and

-- Manufacturers' taxes on the sale or use of a variety of different products.
+- Environmental taxes. - Communications and air transportation taxes. - Fuel taxes. - Tax on the first retail sale of heavy trucks, trailers, and tractors. - Luxury tax on passenger cars. - Manufacturers' taxes on the sale or use of a variety of different articles.

 Form 2290.
-There is a federal excise tax on trucks, truck tractors, and buses used on public highways.
+There is a federal excise tax on certain trucks, truck tractors, and buses used on public highways.
 The tax applies to vehicles having a taxable gross weight of 55,000 pounds or more.
-Report the tax on Form 2290, Heavy Vehicle Use Tax Return.
-For more information, see the Instructions for Form 2290.
+Report the tax on Form 2290, Heavy Highway Vehicle Use Tax Return.
+For more information, see the instructions for Form 2290.

 Form 730.
-If you are in the business of accepting bets or running a betting pool or lottery, you may be liable for federal excise taxes on wagering.
-Use Form 730, Tax on Wagering, to figure the tax on the bets you receive.
+If you are in the business of accepting wagers or conducting a wagering pool or lottery, you may be liable for the federal excise tax on wagering.
+Use Form 730, Monthly Tax on Wagering, to figure the tax on the wagers you receive.

-Form 11-C. Use Form 11-C, Occupational Tax and Registration Return for Wagering, to register any wagering activity and to pay the occupational tax on wagering.
+Form 11-C. Use Form 11-C, Occupational Tax and Registration Return for Wagering, to register for any wagering activity and to pay the federal occupational tax on wagering.

 ATF forms.
-If you produce, sell, or import guns, to-bacco, or alcohol products, or if you manufacture equipment for their production, you may be liable for one or more excise taxes.
+If you produce, sell, or import guns, tobacco, or alcohol products, or if you manufacture equipment for their production, you may be liable for one or more excise taxes.
 Report these taxes on forms filed with the Bureau of Alcohol, Tobacco, and Firearms (ATF).
+For more information, call the ATF National Revenue Center at 1-800-398-2282 or see the ATF web site at www.atf.treas.gov.